Handcrafted American Sparkling Wines

 Schramsberg Vineyards focuses on producing the finest and most complex handcrafted sparkling wines in California.
 Preserving century-old traditions, many of our viticultural and winemaking practices are still carried out by hand.
 Our tête de cuvée sparkling wines receive an impressive seven to eight years of bottle aging prior to release, the balance receiving two or more years.
 All of our wines are enjoyable upon release, but can also be cellared for 20 years or more.

-Most of Schramsberg’s viticultural and winemaking practices are carried out by hand: grapes are hand-harvested, the wines are handcrafted, the bottles are stacked and riddled in underground caves.
+Most of Schramsberg’s viticultural and winemaking practices are carried out by hand: grapes are hand harvested, the wines are handcrafted, the bottles are stacked and riddled by hand in our underground caves.
 The J. Schram portfolio is Schamsberg’s top tier wine offering and in 2022 will consist of our J. Schram Blancs, J. Schram Noirs and J. Schram Rosé.